 Psalm 139:13-14, NLT

 God has created each one.
 We are all “knit together” by the hand of God.
-There are no second rates– prototypes, not quite His best work.
+There are no second rates– never prototypes, not quite His best work.
 The blood of Christ works in spite of handicaps and personality quirks.

 Some may hesitate about this.
 But it’s essentially an act of faith.
 The treasures of the Church are unique.
 They are the blind and the lame, the ones not always stable.
 What others consider marginal, or lacking, are really the valuable ones.
 It’s these that the Church should glory in.